-Fluoride is a mineral that occurs abundantly in a great variety of food and the water that we consume daily.
-Everyday, minerals are added to and lost from a tooth’s enamel layer mainly through two processes, referred to as demineralisation and remineralisation.
+Fluoride is a mineral that occurs abundantly in a great variety of food as well as the water that we consume daily.
+Every_day, minerals are added to, and lost from a tooth’s enamel layer, mainly through two processes, referred to as demineralisation and remineralisation.
 Minerals are lost (demineralisation) from a tooth’s enamel layer when acids — formed from plaque bacteria and the sugar in the mouth — attack the enamel.
 Minerals such as fluoride, calcium, and phosphate are redeposited (remineralisation) to the enamel layer from the food and the water that we consume.
-Too much of demineralisation without enough remineralisation to repair the enamel layer, leads to tooth decay.
+Too much demineralisation without enough remineralisation to repair the enamel layer, leads to tooth decay.

 Advantages of Fluoride

-- Fluoride prevents the tooth decay by making the tooth more resistant to acid attacks from the plaque bacteria and sugar present in the mouth.
+- Fluoride prevents tooth decay by making the tooth more resistant to acid attacks from plaque bacteria and sugar present in the mouth.
 It also reverses early decay.

 - In children under 6 years of age, fluoride gets incorporated as permanent teeth develop, making it difficult for acids to demineralise the teeth.

-- Fluoride also helps speed remineralisation as well as disrupts acid production in the already germinated teeth of both children and adults alike.
+- Fluoride also helps speed remineralisation, as well as disrupts acid production in the already germinated teeth of both children and adults.